wenkokke/setup-agda/README.md

     runs-on: ubuntu-latest # or macOS-latest, or windows-latest
     steps:
       - uses: actions/checkout@v3

+      # Setup Agda 2.6.2.2 with its recommended version of agda-stdlib:
       - uses: wenkokke/setup-agda@latest
         with:
           agda-version: '2.6.2.2'
           agda-stdlib-version: 'recommended'

+      # Check hello-world-dep.agda, which you can find in tests/agda-stdlib:
       - run: agda hello-world-dep.agda
         working-directory: tests/agda-stdlib
 ```